Blendify/blender-manual/blender_docs/manual/editors/3dview/navigate/clip.rst

   (of infinite length) if your view is orthographic.
 - A rectangular-based pyramid (of infinite height) if your view is in perspective.

-Once clipping is used, you will only see whats inside a volume you have defined.
+Once clipping is used, you will only see what's inside the volume you have defined.
 Tools such as paint, sculpt, selection, transform-snapping, etc. will also ignore geometry outside the clipping bounds.